PavelVorobevAL/PavelVorobevAl/README.md

 - 👋 Hi, I’m Pavel Vorobev
-- 👀 I am a student at the University of Klagenfurt
+-  I am a student at the University of Klagenfurt
-- 🌱 I am studying in the Bachelor's program Robotics and AI
+-  I'm studying for a bachelor's degree in Robotics and Artificial Intelligence.